Here are some home remedies for conjunctivitis or red and sore eyes.

 Pink eye, or conjunctivitis, is a common childhood ailment.
 Here are some pink eye remedies.
 Conjunctivitis is a contagious ailment, so keep you child away from other kids.
 It is important to treat this right away so that the condition does not worsen.

 My favorite, simple pink eye remedy is using chamomile!

-You can also simply make the tea (a little stonger), and then use an eye cup to hold the luke warm tea in each eye.
+You can also simply make the tea (a little stronger), and then use an eye cup to hold the lukewarm tea in each eye.
 You can get an eye cup at most pharmacies.

 You can also just wash the eyes out with the tea, make a compress with a cloth, or even soak a cotton ball in the tea and wipe the eyes every so often.